The Wheatsheaf is a bustling pub and there is a popular Gin club too!

 What has been your favourite memory so far?

-I have many great memories, but these times really stand matches.
+I have many great memories, but these times really stand out.

 Another great memory was the first October beer festival.
 I always really look forward to the festival but it also marks a special time for us as it falls on the anniversary of when we first opened The Wheatsheaf doors.
 The beer festival just gets better each year and lasting memories are created.